 As well, our work has grown from serving local community needs, to North America wide consultations, to now providing advice and services to communities overseas.
 Our entire team brings all our broad experiences, formal education, and acquired knowledge to bear on each community we serve so we can help them find their own pathway to success.

-Doug’s talents include: seeing through the lies we tell ourselves, overcoming bad attitudes, targeted and focused tactical planning, communicating with those who are afraid of change, and building enduring prosperity for communities.
-His passion lies in building strong communities, because within strong communities leadership can succeed, businesses can prosper, and families can find great quality of lives.
+Doug Griffiths retired from politics in January 2015 to actively pursue his passion of helping communities, organizations and businesses grow stronger.
+In his best-selling book, 13 Ways to Kill Your Community, Doug identifies challenges and opportunities that all our communities face.
+The lessons that come from those stories are applicable to all types of communities, whether they are towns, organizations, or businesses.
+His talents include, seeing through the lies we tell ourselves, overcoming bad attitudes, targeted and focused tactical planning, communicating with those who are afraid of change, and building enduring prosperity for communities.
+His passion lies in building strong communities, because within strong communities leadership can succeed, businesses can prosper, and families can find a great quality of life.

-Heather is also part of the leadership team at 13 Ways Inc., a consulting firm that develops strategic plans to help communities grow and prosper.
-Her enthusiasm for communities began while she was with Executive Education at the U of A where she designed and developed a program of study attended by hundreds of municipal leaders who upon completion of the course received a Certificate in Municipal Management and Leadership.
+Heather is also part of the leadership team at 13 Ways Inc. Her enthusiasm for communities began while she was with Executive Education at the U of A where she designed and developed a program of study attended by hundreds of municipal leaders who upon completion of the course received a Certificate in Municipal Management and Leadership.

-Ashley Szakal takes care of all things digital.
-In addition to working on 13 Ways projects, she works with communities to enhance their digital presence from branding to website design.
-Before starting her Digital Marketing Agency in 2018, Ashley worked as a Marketing & Corporate Image Manager for 10 years.
-Her work saw her travel across North America, Europe and Asia to develop global marketing strategies.
+Before 13 Ways, Ashley worked as a Marketing & Corporate Image Manager for 10 years.
+Her work saw her travel across North America, Europe and Asia to develop global digital marketing strategies.

 Courtney Borst started with 13Ways as the Operations Manager in June 2019.
 Courtney was previously working for Executive Education at the University of Alberta starting as a Program Administrator for the Government Portfolio.
 She then filled a temporary position as Program Advisor in the municipality portfolio, then move to a Program Coordinator for the Public portfolio.
 A few of Courtney’s clients included the Government of Alberta, The Government of the Northwest Territories, The Tlicho Government, and Alberta Health Services.
 While filling in for the Advisor position Courtney discovered her curiosity and interest for the municipal world and gladly accepted a position with 13 Ways.